 In the table below, state the crash reduction goal for each of the three fiscal years.
 The method of measurement should be consistent from year to year.
-For example, if the overall crash reduction goal for the three year period is 12 percent, then each annual goal could be shown as 4 percent.
+For example, if the overall crash reduction goal for the three year period is 12 percent, then each annual goal would be shown as 4 percent.
+If the crash reduction goal is 15 crashes per year, then each annual goal would be shown as 15.

 Fiscal Year Annual Crash Reduction Goals

-2023 3
+ĺ 2023 3

-2024 3
+Î 2024 3

-2025 3
+Î 2025 3